Backache stops Shahbaz from appearing before NAB

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-INP adds: Shahbaz did not appear before the NAB due to backache.
+INP adds: Shahbaz on Friday excused from appearing before the NAB due to backache.
 According to sources, Shahbaz’s doctors have advised him to take bed rest due to worsening back pain.

-LAHORE: PML-N President Shahbaz Sharif on Friday didn’t appear before the NAB in an investigation related to alleged money laundering and assets beyond means.

-INP adds: Shahbaz did not appear before the NAB due to backache.
+INP adds: Shahbaz on Friday excused from appearing before the NAB due to backache.
 According to sources, Shahbaz’s doctors have advised him to take bed rest due to worsening back pain.